Freight Shipping from Chicago to Detroit

 How much does it cost to ship freight from Chicago to Detroit?

-Full truckload (FTL) rates from Chicago, IL to Detroit, MI currently range from $662-$816 for a standard dry van load over the 308-mile route.
+Full truckload (FTL) rates from Chicago, IL to Detroit, MI currently range $662-$816 (roughly $2.18-$2.66 per mile over 308 miles).
 LTL shipments typically cost $369-$662 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Detroit?

-Standard FTL transit from Chicago to Detroit is approximately 6 hrs by truck over 308 miles.
+Standard FTL transit from Chicago to Detroit is approximately 6 hrs by truck over 308 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Chicago to Detroit freight?